KarlTDebiec/Scinoephile/docs/development.rst

 - [x] Convert OCRDataset to an abstract class
 - [x] ImageSubtitleSeries: Collected char_data
 - [x] Re-implement test data, take ImageSubtitleDataset and use to populate
-- [ ] Visualize weights
-- [ ] Extend generate_images to add set number of images rather than use total
+- [ ] Move AutoTrainer's model to a Model
-- [ ] Calculate difference between test images and generated images
+- [ ] Calculate differences between test images and generated images
 - [ ] Add log output to AutoTrainer
 - [ ] Re-implement support for configuring AutoTrainer
-- [ ] From ImageSubtitleDataset, organize data structures for tensorflow
-- [ ] Apply machine learning model to ImageSubtitleDataset
 - [ ] Add support for Western characters and punctuation
 - [ ] ImageSubtitleEvent: Identify spaces in subtitle images